Books are really expensive. Nothing on this list is essential.

 The Man who Mistook His Wife for a Hat by Oliver Sacks.
 Tales of the strange behaviors exhibited by patients with neurological issues.

 The Pleasure of Finding Things Out: The Best Short Works of Richard P. Feynman.
-Short stories told by a physicist and Nobel Peace Prize winner.
+Short stories about being inquisitive and open to new ideas told by a physicist and Nobel Peace Prize winner.

 The Invisible Gorilla: And Other Ways Our Intuitions Deceive Us by Christopher Chabris and Daniel Simons.
 The creators of one of psychology’s most famous recent experiments use remarkable stories and counterintuitive scientific findings to demonstrate an important truth: Our minds don’t work the way we think they do.